N0obCoding/Expanding-on-HTML-and-CSS/3_css/readme.md

 ## CSS Syntax

-CSS files are denoted with the extension `.css` and usually, their name refers to the webpage they are dealing with for example `about.css` would most likely contain all the styles you want to apply to your about page.
-CSS syntax is a pretty concise one, in CSS is necessary to wrap with `{}` the rules you want to apply to a given element and the rules have the following syntax: `property: value;` the `;` is only required for adding other rules in the next line otherwise you can do it without `;` (i.e: `property: value`).
+CSS files are denoted with the extension `.css` and usually, their name refers to the webpage they are dealing with.
+For example `about.css` would most likely contain all the styles you want to apply to your about page.

+The CSS syntax is a pretty concise one

+1) The rules need to be wrap with `{}`

+2) They follow the pattern: `property: value;` (where `;` is only required for when adding multiple rules inside the same `{}`)

+For example if we have a rule that only applies color to text, there is no need to append the `;` at the end of the line.

+          .text-gray {
+             color: #323232
+          }

+Otherwise...

           .main-wrapper {
              color: #323232;